-- 1.1 The Executive Committee will normally meet once every four weeks at times to be agreed by the Leader.
-However, in consultation with relevant Officers, the Chair may review this pattern at any time during the municipal year. - 1.2 The place of Executive Committee meetings will be determined by the Chief Executive and notified in the agenda.
+- 1.1 The Executive Committee will meet regularly at times to be agreed by the Leader and details will be set out on the Council's website However, in consultation with relevant Officers, the Chair may review this pattern at any time during the municipal year. - 1.2 The place of Executive Committee meetings will be determined by the Chief Executive and notified in the agenda.